U.S. developer wins record $2.2 billion land sale in China's Qianhai zone

 Focused on finance, logistics and IT services, the Qianhai Bay economic zone, an hour by car from Hong Kong, hopes to draw on the financial centre's expertise as a hub for the renminbi, or offshore yuan, as it seeks to provide the same services in renminbi, bond and equity offerings, insurance products and trade settlement.

-New York-based Silverstein Properties, developer for the World Trade Center in New York, has joint ventures in Europe, Asia and the Middle East. ($1 = 6.0517 Chinese yuan)
+New York-based Silverstein Properties, developer for the World Trade Centre in New York, has joint ventures in Europe, Asia and the Middle East.

 (Reporting By Alice Woodhouse and Yimou Lee; Editing by James Pomfret and Jeremy Laurence)